Justification of New Types or Classes of Practices In the Medical Field

 To further explore the transposition process of these articles, HERCA organised a Multi-Stakeholder Workshop (MSW) on Generic Justification of Medical Exposures using Ionising Radiation (24 – 26 October 2016, Montrouge, France).

 In view of this workshop, the HERCA-Working Group Medical Applications (WGMA) prepared a discussion paper, which reflected the regulators’ perpectives.
-During the workshop, this document was extended and enriched by the stakeholders’ inputs and medical were invited to provide written comments.
+During the workshop, this document was extended and enriched by the stakeholders’ inputs and medical associations were invited to provide written comments.
 This work constitutes a commensurate input of the HERCA position paper on Justification of New Types or Classes of Practices In the Medical Field.